 Who is eligible to use the detailed method?

 As an employee, you are eligible for this method if:

-- your work space is where you primarily (more than 50% of the time) work for a period of at least four consecutive weeks, or you only use your work space to earn employment income and it is used regularly and continually for meeting clients, or other people for work;
+- your workspace is where you worked more than 50% of the time for a period of at least four consecutive weeks in the year, or you only use your workspace to earn employment income and it is used regularly and continually for meeting clients, or other people for work;

 - your expenses are used directly in your work; and